KonduitAI/konduit-serving/ADRs/0005-Packaging_System_Design.md

 A more advanced version that actually checks the configuration would be added at a later date (i.e., SameDiffPipelineStepRunner can run _most_ but not _all_ TensorFlow models - so we'll check this at configuration time).

-One thing to keep in mind is extensibility - for example, we might have custom pipeline steps available via a "Konduit Serving Hub" - code/dependencies for these custom pipeline steps could be pulled in automatically.
-However this should not substantially alter the basic approach for doing analysis/module selection.
+One thing to keep in mind is extensibility - for example, one day we might have custom pipeline steps available via a "Konduit Serving Hub" - code/dependencies for these custom pipeline steps could be pulled in automatically.
+However this should not substantially alter the basic approach for doing analysis/module selection (in principle simply adding an external web lookup step to determine what can run a given step).